 Reliability: You can check out customer review sites and independent groups such as the Better Business Bureau.

-Response to Claims: The insurance regulators office in your state keeps track of the compliant history of every company that falls under its jurisdiction.
+Response to Claims: The insurance regulator office in your state keeps track of the compliant history of every company that falls under its jurisdiction.
 You can call them or check out their website to see if the insurance company has a good history of responding to claims.
 J.D.
-Power and Associates also keeps track of the payment history of claims, customer satisfaction and overall communication.
+Power and Associates also keep track of the payment history of claims, customer satisfaction, and overall communication.

 In addition, Consumer Reports is an excellent, independent group that you can go to and see if the insurance company is on the up and up.
 You may need to pay for an annual subscription to see their information, but what they offer is excellent research in a wide variety of fields.
 Also, you should compare the ratings of different companies in order to find the one that best suits your particular needs.